-A very common development with practitioners is a desire to withdraw from society.
+A very common development with practitioners is a desire to withdraw from society and/or reality.
 At various points in time, a practitioner will need to enter an intensive period of practice that precludes holding a job, raising a family, or otherwise participating in society.
 Events of this kind are necessary and largely avoidable.
 They often last a few days to maybe a year, or so, but rapidly become counterproductive beyond a certain threshold of time.
 Ideally, they center on the development of a specific skill or the acquisition of a particular experience.
 After that is where the trouble starts…

 On the one hand, it appears to be very difficult to incarnate here.
 An extensive waiting line of sorts seems to exist and getting a seat in the nicer places looks to take even longer.
 The timeline between my last incarnation and this one was about 90 years.
 Not a blink of the eye in geologic time.
 An entire world of difference in human affairs, especially in the West.
 Two world wars, the rise of the modern world and elected government becoming something other than an untested anomaly all occurred.
 Pretty big stuff regarding the day-to-day standards of living among mankind.
 Treating the world as something to be avoided makes a man come off as a punter at best and a wastrel at worse.
 If you took someone else’s seat and proceeded to throw it away by hiding in a cave for half your life, I’m pretty sure you are going to pay for that in the long run.